AndersDJohnson/jackson-json-reference/README.md

 jackson-json-reference
 ==============

-Java [JSON Reference] implementation, based on [Jackson].
-Process references in JSON documents.
+[JSON Reference] implementation for Java, based on [Jackson].
+Process references in JSON documents, such as in [JSON Schema].
 Aims for but not limited to full [spec](#specs) compliance.

 # Features